abington/Authentication-Manager/README.md

 #### Adding new manager types

-Implement the chippyash\Authentication\Manager\ManagerInterface to create new types of Authentication Managers.
+Implement the Chippyash\Authentication\Manager\ManagerInterface to create new types of Authentication Managers.

 ### Changing the library